smhanov/syzgydb/README.md

 ## Usage in a Go Project

-You don't need to use the REST api.
+You don't need to use the docker or REST api.
 You can build it right in to your go project.
 Here's how.

 ```go
     import "github.com/smhanov/syzydb"